 “I am getting bored, what to do?”

 Ask them questions instead of giving solutions.
-For example, how about handling the situation but asking the question- “Is it bad to be bored?”
+For example, how about handling the situation but asking the question- “Is it bad to get bored?”
 Let the child keep speaking.

 3. Have a conversation: